galasa-dev/gradle/README.md

         }
     }

-    include 'com.example.tests.obr' // This must match the name of your OBR project directory.
+    include 'com.example.tests.obr' // This must match the name of your OBR subproject.
     ```

     This defines the repositories that Gradle will search to find requested plugins.
 It also includes the OBR subproject in Gradle builds.